Associate Team Physician and Associate Medical Director, UC Davis Intercollegiate Athletics

-I want to improve the health and quality of life of my patients through a comprehensive treatment approach, emphasizing diet, exercise, and other non-drug therapies.
-I strive to practice medicine based on the best-available medical evidence, but individualize a treatment plan for each patient.
+I want to improve the health and quality of life of my patients through a comprehensive treatment approach, individualized to each patient, and based on the best-available medical evidence.

 Internal Medicine, UC Davis Medical Center, Sacramento CA 2010-2012

 Physical Medicine and Rehabilitation/Sports Medicine, UC Davis Medical Center, Sacramento CA 2013-2014

 Chief Resident Internal Medicine, UC Davis Medical Center, Sacramento CA 2012-2013

 Sports Medicine “Top Doctor”, Sacramento Magazine 2019, 2020, 2021

 Outstanding Ambulatory Care Faculty, UC Davis Department of Internal Medicine, Internal Medicine Residency, 2020, 2021

 Outstanding Clinician Award, UC Davis Department of Internal Medicine, 2018

 Ganjaei KG, Ray JW, Waite B, Burnham KJ.
 The Fascial System in Musculoskeletal Function and Myofascial Pain.
 Curr Phys Med Rehabil Rep. 2020 Dec;8(4):1-9. doi:10.1007/s40141-020-00302-3.

 Hellier Y, Wilson M, Leahy A, Burnham K. Pharmacy multidisciplinary stewardship program for high-risk patients prescribed opioids in an academic clinic.
 J Opioid Manag.
 2020 Sep/Oct 2020;16(5):341-350. doi:10.5055/jom.2020.0589.
 PMID:33226091.